TERREMEMBER/znbase/docs/content/v2.2/deploy/multi-dc/read-replica-clusters.md

 showAsideToc: true
 ---

-In a YugabyteDB deployment, replication of data between nodes of your primary cluster runs synchronously and guarantees strong consistency.
+In a ZNbaseDB deployment, replication of data between nodes of your primary cluster runs synchronously and guarantees strong consistency.
 Optionally, you can create a read replica cluster that asynchronously replicates data from the primary cluster and guarantees timeline consistency (with bounded staleness).
 A synchronously replicated primary cluster can accept writes to the system.
 Using a read replica cluster allows applications to serve low latency reads in remote regions.

 In a read replica cluster, read replicas are _observer nodes_ that do not participate in writes, but get a timeline-consistent copy of the data through asynchronous replication from the primary cluster.

-Use the steps below to deploy a read replica cluster using YugabyteDB.
-For information on deploying read replica clusters using the Yugabyte Platform, see [Read replicas](../../../yugabyte-platform/manage/read-replicas/).
+Use the steps below to deploy a read replica cluster using ZNbaseDB.
+For information on deploying read replica clusters using the ZNbase Platform, see [Read replicas](../../../ZNbase-platform/manage/read-replicas/).

 ## Deploy a read replica cluster